OkayJosh/okayjosh/README.md

 ## Introduction

-Hi, I'm Joshua Olatunji, a seasoned Software Architect and Python Django Technical Lead.
+Hi, I'm Joshua Olatunji, a seasoned Software Architect and Technical Lead.
 With a wealth of experience in the field, I am passionate about architecting robust software solutions and leading teams to deliver high-quality results.
 My expertise lies in Python, Django, and a range of technologies that drive innovation in the software development landscape.

 ## Connect with Me